-Felician College's Honors Program invites students with strong academic records to join the Honors Program and strive toward graduating as an Honors Scholar.
+Felician University's Honors Program invites students with strong academic records to join the Honors Program and strive toward graduating as an Honors Scholar.
 Selection into the program is a clear recognition of students' academic achievements and leadership potential.
 Students with high SATs and a minimum of B+ overall high school average, first semester freshmen with B+ averages, and transfer students with less than thirty-six transfer credits and past cumulative averages of B+ are encouraged to become Honors students.
 High-level intellectual discussions, an emphasis upon primary readings, the opportunity to pursue in-depth research, and a service requirement, are the focus and will benefit students of all majors in their daily lives and future professions.
 Graduating as an Honors Scholar, after completion of a minimum of twenty-seven credits of Honors courses and a ninety hour service requirement (fifteen hours a semester for any six semesters) afford a wide variety of academic experiences with a foundation of preparedness for one's roles in society and as an added plus in applying to graduate and professional schools and a lifetime commitment to service and leadership.
-Intensive student-faculty collaboration characterizes the Honors Program, which serves to enhance the richness and diversity of academic pursuit at Felician College.
+Intensive student-faculty collaboration characterizes the Honors Program, which serves to enhance the richness and diversity of academic pursuit at Felician University.

 The mission of the Honors Program is to provide students, who have strong academic backgrounds, intensive courses focusing on primary sources and public speaking in a seminar setting and to develop a lifelong commitment to service and leadership.
 The Honors Program also seeks to engender in students a love of learning and a respect for all of God's creation.

 Required Courses for Students in the Honors Program:

 - ENG 101 Honors - Writing the University Essay

 - ENG 102 Honors - Introduction to the Study of Literature

 - CORE 200 Honors - Culture and Diversity